eclipse/mosaic.website/content/docs/develop_applications/communication.md

 The following figure illustrates a vehicle ***veh_2*** which is communicating with the other vehicles(***veh_1***, ***veh_3***) within a radius **R**.

-{{< figure src="../images/tiergarten-geobroadcast-circular-area.png" title="Illustration of Geobroadcast in a spezific circular area" numbered="true" >}}
+{{< figure src="../images/tiergarten-geobroadcast-circular-area.png" title="Illustration of Geobroadcast in a specific circular area" numbered="true" >}}

 A circular communication area can be defined with the `geoBroadCast(GeoCircle geoCircle)` from an Eclipse MOSAIC application, as shown below: